ijcb-2024/keystroke-llm-plagiarism/README.md

    ```

 2. Loading Dataset <br/>
-   In order to load the dataset unzip the given datasets.
+   In order to load the dataset unzip the given datasets and combine them under a single folder heading.
 Modify the following global variable for setting the dataset path in the jupyter notebook.

    ```
    ## Root Dataset Directory

-   ROOT = "../Proposed Dataset"
+   ROOT = "../Dataset"
    ```

 3. In each folder the specific and agnostic scenarios are accomodated in each notebook labelled as the same.
 For trying different combinations of datasets the following code snippet can be modified :